 Mike McFee was first elected to City Council in November 2008 and was re-elected in 2012 and 2016.
 He was mayor pro tem from 2014 to 2020.
 He won a Special Election in March 2021 to return to City Council and was elected mayor pro tem shortly after.
 He was re-elected to a full term in November 2022.

 McFee graduated from Beaufort High School and earned a bachelor of science in business and biology from the University of South Carolina.

 He has been a real estate broker for more than 25 years and works with HomeTown Realty.

 McFee previously served on the city's Tourism Management Advisory Commission (TMAC) and Waterways Commission.

 He is a past Chairman of the Board of the Greater Beaufort Chamber of Commerce and past president of the Beaufort Realtors Association.
 McFee recently served as chairman of the Small Business Development Advisory Board - University of South Carolina and is a member of Carteret Street United Methodist Church.

-Mitch Mitchell took office as a member of City Council in December 2020.
-He is a proud graduate of Robert Smalls High School and South Carolina State College, where he received his Bachelor of Science in Business Administration, and was commissioned a second lieutenant in the U.S. States Marines Corps.
+He is a proud graduate of Robert Smalls High School and South Carolina State University, where he earned his Bachelor of Science in Business Administration, and was commissioned a second lieutenant in the United States Marines Corps.

-Councilman Mitchell and his wife, Kelly, are the proud parents of three sons, three daughters-in-law, and five grandchildren.
+He and his wife, Kelly, are proud parents of three sons, three daughters-in-law, and five grandchildren.